-Similar to the architecture, Barcelona food is well-constructed with an attention to detail.
+Similar to the architecture, Barcelona food is well-constructed with notable attention to detail.

-Whether you have a day or a year to explore Barcelona, food must be part of the exploration.
+Whether you have a day or a year to explore Barcelona, food must be part of your exploration.
 Food is just as important as the architecture and provides a direct insight into the city’s psyche.

 Angle Restaurant is located at Carrer Aragó, 214, 08011 Barcelona, Spain.

 Bodega 1900 is located at Carrer de Tamarit, 91, 08015 Barcelona, Spain.

 Roca Moo is located at Carrer Rosellón, 265, 08008 Barcelona, Spain.

 Have we convinced you to visit Barcelona to experience some of the world’s best food and architecture?
 We recommend two different Barcelona hotels based on our visits.